himel1625/Full-Stack-Bistro-Boss-Restaurant-Web-Application/README.md

   styling.
 It helps in designing modern, responsive layouts with ease.
 - **Firebase Authentication**: Used to handle secure user login and registration with options for email/password and Google login.
-- **React Tabs**: A library used to implement tab-based navigation for browsing jobs by category.
 - **React Context API**: Used for managing global state, especially for user authentication and session management.
 - **Toast Notifications**: Provides instant feedback to users when actions are